barefootwriter/KPU/IDEA/dev/outcomes.md

 * Rubrics
 * Recognition

-Carol Rodgers on Reflection “Seeing Student Learning; Teacher Change and the Role of Reflection.”
+Carol Rodgers on Reflection: “Seeing Student Learning; Teacher Change and the Role of Reflection.”
 Harvard Educational Review, Summer 2002.